 As at March 31, 2018, no complaint, investigation, or appeal was brought to the attention of CDIC in relation to the processing and outcome of privacy requests.

 Monitoring Processing Time of Privacy Requests

 CDIC has established procedures to monitor the time to process privacy requests by completing an internal tracking log spreadsheet, which is updated to reflect key dates and activities for all requests, including deadlines, and automated reminders are set.
-The ATIP Coordinator oversees the ATIP program at CDIC, and receives regular reports from the Director, Legal Services on the status of any requests, as applicable, concerning progress by the ATIP Officer (or lawyers, as necessary) in responding to any requests.
+The ATIP Coordinator oversees the ATIP program at CDIC, and receives reports from the Director, Legal Services as the status of any requests change.

-CDIC recently purchased ATIP case management software which will assist in the monitoring, processing, and reporting on privacy requests.
+During 2017-2018, CDIC purchased ATIP case management software which assists in the monitoring, processing, and reporting on privacy requests.

 Material Privacy Breaches